About the book:

 Ms. Pohlkamp has nailed the inner conflict in her creation of Madam Maud with her protagonist’s conflicted morals.
-She’s okay with murder-for-hire, but craves absolution after each kill.
+She’s okay with murder-for-hire but craves absolution after each kill.
 Admitting to her list of victims isn’t a stretch for her, but she refuses to give up the names of who’s hired her.

 I won’t say that Lavinia Maud is likable.
 Even after the last page, I’m still on the fence about whether I liked the main character.
 She is, however, (as are all the secondary characters in this story) well developed and multi-faceted.

-Fans of bad-ass, female protagonists in historical fiction – this one’s for you.
+Fans of bad-ass, female protagonists in historical fiction – this one is for you.
 It’s hard not to root for a character who refuses to quietly fit into the mold and boldly takes control of her own destiny.
 This is the first in a series, apparently, so I’ll be watching for book 2 to come out!

 Poison is an interest of mine, mainly because it makes for a good story, so that helped boost the rating of the book.
-It was well written, and filled with tension at the right moments.
+It was well-written and filled with tension at the right moments.
 I got chills reading this book, it was that good.

-And in the negatives, well, for me, all I can say is, “what negatives?”
+And in the negatives, well, for me, all I can say is, “What negatives?”
 It wasn’t too predictable, nor was it too unpredictable.
-I loved the plot twists, the well developed settings and characters, and I loved everything about this book.
+I loved the plot twists, the well-developed settings, and characters, and I loved everything about this book.